 Systems design at scale

-I worked on defining grid structures and early variable use at Xbox which turned into a multi-year infrastructure project that has changed how Xbox designs at scale
+I worked on defining grid structures and early variable use at Xbox which turned into a multi-year infrastructure project that has changed how Xbox designs at scale across mobile, handheld, desktop, web, TV.

 Role